Visualizing high-dimensional loss landscapes with Hessian directions: Principal curvature in random projections

+Finally, we point to a connection between the above curvature measures and existing Hessian trace estimates.
 The trace (or unnormalized mean curvature) of the Hessian $H_\theta$ has already found applications in characterizing loss landscapes of neural networks~\cite{Mahoney:2018,yao2020pyhessian}.
 A common way of estimating $\mathrm{tr}(H_\theta)$ without explicitly computing all eigenvalues of $H_\theta$ is based on Hutchinson's method~\cite{hutchinson1989stochastic} and random numerical linear algebra~\cite{bai1996some,avron2011randomized}.
-The basic idea is to use a random vector $z\in\mathbb{R}^N$ with components $z_i$ that are distributed according to a distribution with zero mean and unit variance (\eg, a Rademacher distribution with $\Pr(z_i=\pm 1)=1/2$), and compute $z^\top H_\theta z$, an unbiased estimator of $\mathrm{tr}(H_\theta)$.
+The basic idea behind this approach is to (i) use a random vector $z\in\mathbb{R}^N$ with elements $z_i$ that are distributed according to a distribution function with zero mean and unit variance (\eg, a Rademacher distribution with $\Pr\left(z_i=\pm 1\right)=1/2$), and (ii) compute $z^\top H_\theta z$, an unbiased estimator of $\mathrm{tr}(H_\theta)$, using Hessian-vector products.
 That is,